 Do you have a question about study life at the Hague University of Applied Sciences, finding a room, life in The Hague and Holland, or any other?
 Please let me know by sending me the form and I shall email you back as soon as possible.

 We assume your time on IFMC will run smoothly.
 However, we do offer personal assistance if you are experiencing any study problems.
 You’ll be allocated a mentor who can help you keep track of your study progress.
 He/she can help you improve your time management skills, or find the right people within the programme to answer more complicated questions.
 He/she will also support you if you have any personal problems that can adversely affect your schoolwork.

-In conclusion: every student is responsible for his or her own academic progress.
-For this reason, make sure to contact your academic career coach early on if things are not going well.
-Read all the rules and requirements for the binding study advice in Chapter 7 of the Programme and Examination Regulations (PER) for your degree programme.
+Read all the rules for the binding study advice in Chapter 7 of the Programme- and Examination Regulations (PER) for your degree programme.